COVID Fraud Lawyer & PPP Fraud Whistleblower Attorney

 If you know of fraud, you should know that:

-- In meritorious cases, we represent whistleblowers on a “No recovery, no fee” or contingency fee basis.
-This means that if the case is not successful for you, you do not owe us any fees. .
+- In meritorious cases, I represent whistleblowers on a “No recovery, no fee” or contingency fee basis.
+This means that if the case is not successful for you, you do not owe me any fees.

-- We advance all litigation costs on behalf of a whistleblower client.
+- I advance all litigation costs on behalf of a whistleblower client.

-- We offer a free, confidential consultation so that you can understand your options for exposing Covid fraud.
+- I offer a free, confidential consultation so that you can understand your options for exposing Covid fraud.

 - Whistleblowers are generally entitled to 15%-25% of the amount recovered by the federal government.
 This can amount to millions in large-scale frauds.

 - Whistleblowers are protected by law against retaliation, such as being fired.
-If a company takes retaliation against any employee (such as being fired, demoted, or subjected to other significant adverse job consequences), attorney Stephen Teller is available to represent whistleblowers in a separate cause of action against the employer.
-He has well over 20 years’ employment law experience, and is highly skilled at obtaining compensation if you have suffered retaliation.
+If a company takes retaliation against any employee (such as being fired, demoted, or subjected to other significant adverse job consequences), I am available to represent whistleblowers in a separate cause of action against the employer.
+I have well over 20 years’ employment law experience, and am highly skilled at obtaining compensation if you have suffered retaliation.

 The Federal Government Has Announced a Crackdown on Covid and PPP Fraud